PlaygroundSessions/php-code-exercise/readme/alternative-docker.md

 with different extensions, and you may need to understand which actions use which instances of php.

 We recommend against using these instructions, unless you
-- Already have `php.exe` and Composer installed on your Windows Machine and
+- Already have PHP and Composer installed on your machine and
 - Are comfortable with Docker fundamentals

 ### Instructions